Hugo França

 My working day begins with observing the forest residue I have in my Atelier’s garden.
 Through this visualization of many organic forms, I find one that catches my eye that day.
 I take it to the Atelier and begin drawing with a crayon, the cuts that will be made with the chainsaw.
 From there, my production team begins working under my guidance and supervision.

-I’ve always had a strong affinity with forests, trees, and wood.
-This led me to use this material as a creative support.
+I’ve always had a strong affinity for forests, trees, and wood.
+This led me to use this material as creative support.

 The greatest technical particularity of my production is the use of the chainsaw, which is a symbol of deforestation.
 I reinterpret it as the tool responsible for giving new life to forest residue.